The Lauder Business School’s Erasmus Policy Statement

 In accordance with the legal framework for Austrian Universities of Applied Sciences, LBS offers first- and second-cycle academic degrees, which are industry-oriented and prepare students for professional activities in an ever more globalized economy.
 In its mission statement, LBS commits itself to internationally recognized business degrees and the promotion of worldwide careers.
-Applicability and employability are thus the hallmarks of our English-taught study programs, which include a bachelor’s degree offering a comprehensive introduction to International Business Administration as well as two more specialized master’s degrees in International Management and Leadership and Banking, Finance and Compliance.
+Applicability and employability are thus the hallmarks of our English-taught study programs, which include a bachelor’s degree offering a comprehensive introduction to International Business Administration as well as two more specialized master’s degrees in International Management and Leadership and Strategic Finance and Business Analytics.
 Subsequently, we consider an international outlook and cross-border collaboration in teaching, research and administration to be essential in achieving LBS’s overarching goal.

 LBS’s mobility strategy encompasses mobility of students, lecturers and staff as well as Knowledge Alliances with businesses and public organizations in the European Higher Education Area.
 We particularly encourage (a) intern- and traineeships abroad, and (b) faculty and staff exchange with the aim of increasing our academic and administrative capacity.
 Sustainable networks with practice-oriented higher education providers and corporate R&D partners are the foundation for commissioned master theses, funding proposals, and joint research projects.
 We gladly build on the intercultural and plurilingual expertise of our numerous students coming from Central, Eastern and South-East Europe, Israel and the Americas to reach out to these knowledge-based economies and emerging markets within and beyond Europe.